Travis d'Arnaud Player Props: Braves vs. Rockies

 - d'Arnaud has four doubles, two home runs and seven walks while batting .271.

-- In 23 games played this season, he has hit a homer in two of them.
+- He has homered in two of 23 games played this year, and in 2.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.